dzaridis/simplatab-machine-learning-automator/README.md

 5. Wait a few minutes to download the docker image (If you open the Docker Desktop you should see a new image as dimzaridis/simplatab-machine-learning-automator:1.0.0-TestVersion)
 6. From there you will be redirected to a web browser where a page will open to fill in several parameters such as model selection, to run data bias detection etc.
 7. When you press the submit button the pipeline already runs.
 After a while you should see on the output folder you specified before the outcomes of the framework
+8. You can close the HTTP page ("Pipeline Status") and just chill & wait for the results to be presented at the output folder you specified before
-8. When it finishes just close the App and Docker
+9. When it finishes just close the App and Docker

 ## Run as Docker Image
 You can pull Directly the Docker Image as